Because of the increase of wickedness, the love of most will grow cold. [Matthew 24:12]

 The scales – might represent how justice measures the strengths of a case’s support and opposition.
 I’ve written elsewhere about how honest scales and honest weights are required if we are to deal justly with one another.

-The Blindfold – might represent objectivity, in that justice is or should be meted out objectively, without fear or favour, regardless of identity, money, power, or weakness; blind justice and impartiality.
+The Blindfold – might represent objectivity, in that justice is or should be meted out objectively, without fear or favor, regardless of identity, money, power, or weakness; blind justice and impartiality.

 For the Christian, I believe this concept of justice based on Greek and Roman mythology is insufficient.
 We must look further if we are to understand justice from God’s perspective.